Starting your business

 The first step in starting your business should be a plan.
 Think about how you want to achieve your objectives, the time this will take and how you will fund any period in which your expenses are larger than your revenue.
 It might be sound business to take initial losses as long you meet your growth objectives.
 You would then be able to offset your losses against future profits.

 Registering your business

-Most starters choose for a sole proprietorship (sole trader or eenmanszaak) or a partnership (VOF), which is relatively straight forward to register.
+Most starters operate as a sole proprietorship (sole trader or eenmanszaak) or a partnership (VOF), and these are both straightforward to register.
 All you need is a name and an address.
-If you decide to start a corporate ownership (B.V.) it is more complex.
-This involves the creation of a legal identity separate from the owners.
-A corporate ownership needs to be passed by a notary.
+If you decide to start a corporate entity (B.V.), you must create a separate legal identity with the help of a notary.

 Bookkeeping in The Netherlands

 Living and working in the Netherlands for a time?
 We can help you with your Dutch taxes, so you don't have to deal with the Belastingdienst yourself.
 Whether you're employed or have a small business, we'll make your life easier and save you money.